Utah State vs. Hawaii NCAA Football Odds, Plays and Insights | October 30, 2021

 Hawaii Stats and Trends

+- Hawaii has played eight games, with three wins against the spread.

-- The Rainbow Warriors have been underdogs by 6.5 points or more five times this year and have covered the spread twice.
+- The Rainbow Warriors have covered the spread twice this season when underdogs by 5.5 points or more (in five chances).

-- Hawaii's games this year have hit the over two times in seven opportunities (28.6%).
+- Hawaii's games this season have gone over the point total two times in seven opportunities (28.6%).

-- Hawaii is 1-2 against the spread and 3-1 overall when the team piles up over 445.7 yards.
+- Hawaii is 1-2 against the spread and 3-1 overall when the team totals over 445.7 yards.

-- This year the Rainbow Warriors have turned the ball over 19 times, nine more than the Aggies' takeaways (10).
+- The Rainbow Warriors have turned the ball over nine more times (19 total) than the Aggies have forced a turnover (10) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.